pinecoders/pinecoders.github.io/resources/README.md

 [<img src="https://www.pinecoders.com/images/PineCodersLong.png">](https://www.pinecoders.com/)

-# Pine Resources
+# Pine Script™ Resources

 This document provides a list of Pine-related resources and tools.

 **Disclaimer**
-Except the work for hire Pine programmers, we do not endorse the third-party tools and resources mentioned here, and their inclusion here does not imply any guarantee of their worthiness.
-So please, before you decide to purchase anything, show due diligence and do your own research.
+Except for the people from our [Trusted Pine Script™ Programmers for Hire](https://www.tradingview.com/u/?solution=43000601677), we do not endorse third-party tools and resources.
+Their inclusion here does not imply any guarantee of their worthiness; please do your own research before purchasing or using them.

-PineCoders does not benefit from the adoption of these tools.
-**This document contains no affiliate links.**
+PineCoders does not financially benefit from the use of these tools, and **this page contains no affiliate links.**

 ### Table of Contents